willymcallister/willymcallister.github.io/_articles/fundamental-laws.md

 Ohm's Law plus Kirchhoff's Laws (KCL and KVL) are powerful tools for solving simple circuits, using this strategy,

-1. Give names to voltages and currents.
+* Give names to voltages and currents.
-2. Select the independent variable, either $i$ or $v$.
+* Select the independent variable, either $i$ or $v$.
-3. Write a set of independent KCL and KVL equations.
+* Write a set of independent KCL and KVL equations.
-4. Solve the system of equations.
+* Solve the system of equations.
-5. Solve for the other unknowns.
+* Solve for the other unknown currents or voltages.

 ----